-The department of Political Science in 2012-2013 has one full time faculty member, Dr. Bobbi Gentry who teaches American Politics, Research Methods, and Public Policy.
-Due to the leaving of Dr. David Jervis and longtime adjunct Dr. Richard Dunn, new adjunct hires were necessary to offer the curriculum.
-While this is a stopgap measure, it is highly recommended that an additional member of the Political Science department be added within the next year.
-Three new adjuncts joined the department, Amber Lusvardi, Jennifer Giardina, and Joshua Rohrscheib.
+The department of Political Science in 2013-2014 has one full time faculty member, Dr. Bobbi Gentry who teaches American Politics, Research Methods, and Public Policy.
+It is highly recommended that an additional member of the Political Science department be added within the next year.
+Three adjuncts continued to work in the department the department, Amber Lusvardi, Jennifer Giardina, and Joshua Rohrscheib.
 Amber Lusvardi teaches courses such as Women and Global issues and State and Local Politics.
 Jennifer Giardina is a graduate student who is currently working on her dissertation and should complete it in the coming year who specializes in International Relations and Comparative politics.
 Lastly, Joshua Rohrscheib is a local lawyer who was hired to teach Constitutional Law and Political Communication.
 Two professors within Philosophy (Dr. Robert Money and Dr. Eric Roark) also teach cross-listed Political Science courses including Philosophy of Law and Political Philosophy.

-On average, Political Science courses serve 19 students per course.
-From Fall 2012, Political Science served a total of 187 students served within the department.
-While the total number of students served decreases to 152 students during the Spring 2013 semester.
-Nine courses were taught by Political Science faculty for the Fall semester and eight of those courses were cross listed or fulfilled another university requirement.
-Within the Spring, six were cross listed and a total of ten courses were taught.
-Three courses were major only courses which were Model Illinois Government.
-Political Science provides many opportunities for students and continues to provide a vital contribution to the University studies program.
+On average, Political Science courses serve 21.35 students per course.
+From Fall 2013, Political Science served a total of 221 students within the department.
+While the total number of students served increased to 227 students during the Spring 2014 semester.
+Eleven courses were taught by Political Science faculty for the Fall semester and eight of those courses were cross listed or fulfilled another university requirement.
+Within the Spring, eight were cross listed and a total of ten courses were taught.
+Three courses were major only courses which were Model Illinois Government, Research Methods, and Introduction to International Relations.
+Political

+Science provides many opportunities for students and continues to provide a vital contribution to the University studies program.

 Political Science continues to fulfill the university's mission of democratic citizenship in a global environment.
 Our faculty, not only live as global citizens but, also encourage our students to think and actively become democratic citizens.
-Most of the courses in Political Science taught during the 2012-2013 semester were either cross-listed as a Global Studies course fulfilling the IN 350 requirements, or as United States Structures course fulfilling the IN251 requirements.
+Most of the courses in Political Science taught during the 2013-2014 were either cross-listed as a Global Studies course fulfilling the IN 350 requirements, or as United States Structures course fulfilling the IN251 requirements.
 Our courses encompass and continue to help Millikin students see the value and responsibility of being involved in their political, civic and social world.